SciBiteLabs/CORD19/README.md

 # COVID-19 Annotated Data v1.0

+As part of our efforts to help the community with the CORD-19 challenge, we have released several resources to help.

+1. Sentence level annotations for the COVID-19 Data
+1. Entity co-occurrence data within sentences
+1. Two vocabularies used in this work descriving coronavirus family and (specifically) COVID-19

 ### Sentence level annotations for the COVID-19 Open Research Dataset Challenge using biomedical ontologies from SciBite ###

 ## Overview ##